SimonDegraeve/jscs-stylish/README.md

 ## Contributing

-Please submit all issues and pull requests to the [SimonDegraeve/jscs-stylish](http://github.com/SimonDegraeve/jscs-stylish) repository!
+Please submit all issues and pull requests to the [SimonDegraeve/jscs-stylish](http://github.com/SimonDegraeve/jscs-stylish) repository.

 ## Support
 If you have any problem or suggestion please open an issue [here](https://github.com/SimonDegraeve/jscs-stylish/issues).